realslude/Sonic-Robo-Blast-2-SiIvagunner/README.md

 4. Go to one of the stages listed below and enjoy the music!

 If there are multiple rips, the second one will start when the first one has finished.

-`siiva_music.wad` only contains vanilla song replacements whilst `siiva_modded.wad` contains rips for songs in addons
+Not all songs will use all their rips as it would very heavy in file size.

-## Replaced Songs
+## Vanilla Songs
-These are the SiIvagunner track names.

 `siiva_music.wad`

+	Sonic Robo Blast 2 (v2.2)
 	- Arid Canyon Zone, Act 1 (v2.2.8)
 	- Arid Canyon Zone, Act 1
 	- Egg Rock Zone, Act 2 (Beta Mix)